 As per UNESCO, various schools have been shut down in 22 countries and across 3 continents, and about 421 Mn students have been disrupted worldwide.
 A higher fraction of them, who have been relying on mid-day meals, are now struggling to feed themselves.
 Whilst, many medical students have been promoted earlier to provide them a source of income to survive this period.

 It has also been noted that many educational organizations have been investing their efforts in building and using online learning and broadcasting platforms for studying remotely.
 In fact, 120 Mn of Chinese students got access to learning materials via live television broadcasts while a large number of students in Hong Kong have started learning at home via interactive apps.

-With this, we have taken an overview of what business leaders and consumers think about the increasing impact of Coronavirus endemic on the global economy.
+With this, we have taken an overview of what business leaders and consumers think about the increasing impact of coronavirus on various industries.
 However, we conclude anything about the future of these business verticals, it is important to get acquainted with the outlook of the third pillar of the economy too.

-So, let’s look at what investors think about the effect of COVID-19 on our economy.
+So, let’s look at what investors think about the effect of coronavirus on industries.

-What investors say about the coronavirus impact on industries?
+What investors say about the coronavirus impact on different industries?

 Coronavirus (COVID-19), with no such similarity with epidemics and emergencies the world has witnessed earlier, has made it tough for one to predict when this disease and its impact would end.
 This uncertainty has made investors look for both short-term and long-term goals/profits.

 Investors, now, are paying attention to diversification and rebalancing, stress upon quality growth at economical prices, and incline towards defensive large-cap stocks.
 Implying, the consequence of the economic slowdown depends on the type of investors business leaders come across to bring their businesses back on track.